8 Goal Setting Frameworks for Startup Success (2026 update)

 V2MOM | Best for process-driven teams needing detailed planning | Demands significant upfront setup time |

-Well-known companies like Spotify and LinkedIn have used OKRs and SMART goals, respectively, to drive measurable growth and innovation [1].
-Many startups find hybrid approaches useful - for example, using OKRs to outline ambitious objectives while applying SMART goals to define actionable steps for achieving them [2][4].
+Many startups find hybrid approaches useful—for example, using OKRs to outline ambitious objectives while applying SMART goals to define actionable steps for achieving them.

-Your startup's stage plays a huge role in how effective a framework will be.
+Your startup's stage determines how effective a framework will be.
 For early-stage startups, SMART goals or OKRs are great options because they offer clarity and measurable targets.
-If you don’t have historical data to set yearly goals, quarterly OKRs allow you to adjust plans more easily [3].
+If you don't have historical data to set yearly goals, quarterly OKRs allow you to adjust plans more easily.

 As your business grows, you may need a more detailed framework.
 Think about your main focus when choosing: